FredNov/HShots/README.md

 -Displays text data in viewport
 Basically switching shots means switching between sets of those parameters with camera in viewport.
+If you spot any bug, please feel free to send me an email at gammany@gmail.com

 How to Install: